insanejerry/insanejerry/README.md

-- 👋 Hi, I’m @insanejerry
+- 👋 Hi, I’m @JerryCoder
 - 👀 I’m interested in coding and exploring the new things.
 - 🌱 I’m currently learning python advance and cybersecurity hacks.
 - 💞️ I’m looking to collaborate on webpages.